Provincial Nominee Program for Nigerian Applicants: Which PNPs Are Worth Pursuing

 Saskatchewan has a strong draw history for healthcare workers including internationally trained nurses and allied health professionals.
 If you are a registered nurse (NOC 31301) or working in medical imaging, laboratory technology, or pharmacy, Saskatchewan's health sector recruitment programs are worth investigating.

-New Brunswick, Nova Scotia, and Prince Edward Island (Atlantic Provinces)
+New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador (Atlantic provinces)

 The Atlantic Immigration Program (AIP) is federally run but serves the four Atlantic provinces.
 Unlike most PNPs, the AIP requires a designated employer to recruit you — you need a job offer from an AIP-designated employer.
 However, Atlantic employers are actively recruiting internationally, particularly for healthcare, IT, and engineering roles, and the application process from Nigeria is more accessible than many applicants realize.